 Performance and Portfolio Update

-- The Pax Global Opportunities Fund outperformed MSCI ACWI during the first quarter of 2020, demonstrating resilience during the market downturn.
+- The Pax Global Opportunities Fund underperformed the MSCI ACWI in the first quarter of 2021.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|

 |Pax Global Opportunities Fund - Investor Class||0.95||0.95||0.95||51.49||-||-||-||16.34|